mrienstra/jQuery.cSpinner/README.md

 ## Known issues

-If the browser does not support the canvas element, the current behavior is to do nothing.
+If the browser does not support the canvas element, and the `fallbackSourcesArray` option is not specified, the current behavior is to do nothing.
 You can use a traditional animated gif as the target (or a child of the target), to be "enhanced" if canvas is supported.
-The downside to this approach is that WebKit browsers will still download the original image  -- see https://bugs.webkit.org/show_bug.cgi?id=6656
+The downside to this approach is that WebKit browsers will still download the original image  -- see https://bugs.webkit.org/show_bug.cgi?id=6656 (of course, most if not all WebKit browsers support the canvas element).

 See the preceding "Data URI Fallback" section for an alternate fallback behavior.

-If the `shadow` option is specified, the `shadowOffsetY` value will be reversed on Android browsers -- see http://code.google.com/p/android/issues/detail?id=16025
+If the `shadow` option is specified, the `shadowOffsetY` value will be reversed on Android browsers -- see http://code.google.com/p/android/issues/detail?id=16025 , see https://gist.github.com/1183651 for a solution.

-If using the "fallbackSourcesArray" option, there is no error handling when retrieving the data URIs.
+If using the `fallbackSourcesArray` option, there is no error handling when retrieving the data URIs.

+## Lite version

+If you are trying to shave bytes, check out the Lite version, which strips a few features.

+ * 'alwaysReplaceTarget' option removed.
+Effectively set to 'true'.

+ * 'restore' method removed.

+ * 'export' method removed.

+ * Removed $.error() for undefined method calls.

 ## Misc.
 Notes

-Now passes [JSLint](http://www.jslint.com/)!
-Woo hoo!
-Er...
-Aww geez, let's say "now mostly passes"...
+Linted using [Closure Linter](http://code.google.com/closure/utilities/) (GJsLint).
+Currently passing, except for 43 overly long lines... :1

 Minified using [Closure Compiler](http://code.google.com/p/closure-compiler/).
 Plus a little fine-tuning by hand.